 Prince Andrew settles sex abuse lawsuit with accuser Virginia Giuffre

+In a lawsuit filed in New York in 2021, Giuffre said the assault was made possible by the late convicted sex offender Jeffrey Epstein.
+She alleges Epstein trafficked her to Prince Andrew.

+Prince Andrew claims to have no recollection of meeting Giuffre.
+The two, however, were photographed together when Giuffre was a teenager.
+Ghislaine Maxwell, Epstein's former girlfriend who was recently convicted of grooming and trafficking minors for sexual abuse, also appears in the photo.

-"Prince Andrew has never intended to malign Ms. Giuffre's character, and he accepts that she has suffered both as an established victim of abuse and as a result of unfair public attacks," a filing reads.
-The documents also say Prince Andrew regrets his friendship with Jeffery Epstein, who introduced him to Giuffre.
+A court filing Tuesday said, "Prince Andrew has never intended to malign Ms. Giuffre's character, and he accepts that she has suffered both as an established victim of abuse and as a result of unfair public attacks."

 "Prince Andrew regrets his association with Epstein, and commends the bravery of Ms. Giuffre and other survivors in standing up for themselves and others," the document continues.
 "He pledges to demonstrate his regret for his association with Epstein by supporting the fight against the evils of sex trafficking, and by supporting its victims."